-After spending many hours loading and unloading a variety of bike combinations, here are a few tips that will help make your experience as easy as possible.
+After spending many, many hours loading and unloading a variety of bike combinations, here are a few tips that will help make your experience as easy as possible.

 - Don’t secure the tie down straps until you have all the bikes loaded.
-You may have to adjust the order of your bikes if handlebars interfere with one another.
+You may have to adjust the order of your bikes if handlebars make contact with one another.
 Be aware, however, that when you do tighten the bikes down, it can shift the wheel a bit and change spacing slightly.